Twins' Rocco Baldelli won't be manager of the year again, but his work was just as impressive

 At this moment, Martin has fallen to second in that winning category, with Rocco Baldelli having managed the Twins to full-season and mini-season AL Central titles since being hired on Oct.
 25, 2018.

-The 2019 team saw a lead of 11½ games in June deteriorate to zero in August, then kicked it in for a 30-14 finish, 101 wins, and a eight-game separation from Cleveland in AL Central.
+The 2019 team saw a lead of 11½ games in June deteriorate to zero in August, then kicked it in for a 30-14 finish, 101 wins, and an eight-game separation from Cleveland in the AL Central.

-Very impressive when you consider the injured Byron Buxton was not in the lineup for that closing surge, and Michael Pineda — the most consistent starter — was suspended with three weeks to go for testing positive for a masking agent.
+Very strong when you consider the injured Byron Buxton was not in the lineup for the closing surge, and Michael Pineda, the most consistent starter, was suspended with three weeks to go for testing positive for a masking agent.

 Yet, there's a case to be made that Baldelli's work in Year 2 has been more impressive, when considering the obstacles encountered.

-This started when he lost two of his three most-important coaches: bench coach and right-hand man Derek Shelton (hired as Pittsburgh’s manager, the poor guy), and hitting coach James Rowson, hired away by the Miami Marlins (from 105 losses to the National League’s sixth seed in the pandemic playoffs).
+This started when he lost two of his three most-important coaches: bench coach/confidante Derek Shelton, hired as Pittsburgh's manager, the poor guy; and hitting coach James Rowson, hired away by the Miami Marlins (from 105 losses to the National League's sixth seed in the pandemic playoffs).

 This was a mere adjustment for a second-year manager.
 What came next was an adjustment for North America.
 The coronavirus made its way across oceans and, by mid-March, the Grapefruit League was shut down.